aleon1220/kiwiki/readme.md

 For years i have been collecting snippets on linux, solaris, C, Java, Docker, Kubernetes, etc.
 I used a `.txt` file, then a google docs file.
 I managed to delete the google docs file from its google drive folder.
 I accidentally deleted the folder and later on I emptied the bin.
 I truly dislike that...

-I got in touch with google support to no avail. :-(
-I still hope I can recover my file (there was no way to recover the file)
+I got in touch with google support to no avail.
+I waited and hoped I could recover my file (there was no way to recover the file).
 Don't rely on the cloud 100%.
 Have local copies of your digital material.

 - **2020-11-10=** I confirm that i lost my google docs wiki file.
 I should have been more careful.
 - **2021-04-07=** processing inbox category.
 Moved intro below About Project

-## The Computer as a modern day to day tool
+## The Computer as a modern Tool

-A Computer as a tool has a CPU processor, memory RAM, storage in form of a drive, connectivity via network card or wifi, graphics visualization via a monitor.
+A Computer has a CPU processor, memory RAM, storage in form of a drive, connectivity via network card or wifi, graphics visualization via a monitor.
 The operating system has tools to manage and interact with all the described above.

-The categories are:
+Categories

 - **General Info**